Convertify - free online image converter

 Lossless to lossless: what changes and what stays

-Transparency: PNG alpha to TIFF alpha
+Transparency: PNG alpha carries over to TIFF

 16-bit PNG to 16-bit TIFF